lrex93497/customizable-restaurant-operating-system-with-Java-MySQL/README.md

 <br />
 The login.class in each client will first check with the server if the account, password, connection information is valid, if an error return indicates a wrong login/connection information, it won't pass information and call the client.
 If no error, it will pass information (connection information, account, password) to the respective client and open it, the login window will then close itself.
+Then the client will use the connection information given to communicate to the server.
 <br /><br />